arthurmilliken/docker-dev/ruby-dev/README.md

-# docker-node-dev
+# docker-ruby-dev
-Docker image for NodeJS development on ubuntu
+Docker image for Ruby development on ubuntu

 ## to run container
 ```